History of Kaohsiung: Japanese rule (1895–1945)

-Early colonial period (1895–1919)

-Takao Prefecture (1920–1945)

 In 1920, the eighth governor-general of Taiwan, Den Kenjiro, modified the political divisions of Taiwan.
 He abolished the chō (廳) system and instituted a prefecture system similar to that of mainland Japan.
 Takao Prefecture consisted of modern-day Kaohsiung City and Pingtung County.

-City of Takao (1924)

 Takao was upgraded to a city in 1924.

-Postwar period (After 1945)
+Postwar period (after 1945)

 After the handover of Taiwan from Japan to the Republic of China in October 1945, Kaohsiung City was established as a provincial city consisting of eleven districts.
 Around the same time, Kaohsiung County was established to be part of Taiwan Province on 6 December 1945.
 Kaohsiung City was upgraded from provincial city to special municipality on 1 July 1979.

 On 25 December 2010, Kaohsiung City was merged with Kaohsiung County to form a larger Kaohsiung special municipality.
 Prior to the merging, the population of Kaohsiung City was around 1.5 million people.

 On 31 July 2014, a series of gas explosions occurred in the Cianjhen and Lingya Districts at midnight after initial gas leaks were reported earlier that day at 8:46 p.m. local time.
 The explosions left 31 dead and 309 injured.